 MISO’s multi-step process would typically allow time for Alliant Energy to proactively notify customers before implementing any intermittent, periodic and temporary power outages.

 It is Alliant Energy’s goal that no customers lose power, however, should an outage occur due to a storm or other event, it’s important for everyone to have a plan in place.
 If you know someone who uses life-support equipment or has a health problem, have your healthcare provider call 1-800-ALLIANT with the type and duration of illness and any equipment used.
 Alliant Energy advises all customers to have an alternate plan, power source and equipment option in the event of a power outage or unforeseen circumstance.

-Alliant Energy Corporation (NASDAQ: LNT) provides regulated energy service to 985,000 electric and 425,000 natural gas customers across Iowa and Wisconsin.
+Alliant Energy Corporation (NASDAQ: LNT) provides regulated energy service to 1 million electric and 425,000 natural gas customers across Iowa and Wisconsin.
 Alliant Energy's mission is to deliver energy solutions and exceptional service customers and communities count on – safely, efficiently and responsibly.
-Interstate Power and Light Company and Wisconsin Power and Light Company are Alliant Energy's two public energy companies.
-Alliant Energy is a component of the Nasdaq CRD Sustainability Index, Bloomberg’s 2022 Gender-Equality Index, and the S&P 500.
-For more information, visit alliantenergy.com and follow Alliant Energy on LinkedIn, Facebook, Instagram and Twitter.
+Interstate Power and Light Company (IPL) and Wisconsin Power and Light Company (WPL) are Alliant Energy's two public energy companies.
+Alliant Energy is a component of Bloomberg’s Gender-Equality Index and the S&P 500.
+For more information, visit alliantenergy.com and follow Alliant Energy on LinkedIn, Facebook, Instagram and X.